 —Peter C. Phan, Author of The Joy of Religious Pluralism

-Paperback and hardcover available for pre-order, Kindle version right now at Amazon, or the paperback and epub versions available now from the Publisher, November 2017 Wipf and Stock ISBN 978-1532604980
+Paperback and Kindle version right now at Amazon, Hardcover on pre-order, or the paperback and epub versions available now from the Publisher, November 2017 Wipf and Stock ISBN 978-1532604980